-FRRR Community Foundation Accounts allow Community Foundations (CFs) to leverage FRRR’s unique tax status to attract funds from Private and Public Ancillary Funds and to provide grants to organisations in their communities that do not hold DGR1 status.
+FRRR has long been an advocate and support of Community Foundations.
+Our Community Foundation Accounts allow Community Foundations (CFs) to leverage FRRR’s unique tax status to attract funds from Private and Public Ancillary Funds and to provide grants to organisations in their communities that do not hold DGR1 status.

 In addition, Community Foundations can establish several sub-accounts under the Community Foundation Account, each of which can be managed and reported on as a separate sub-account, if required.

 This allows Community Foundations to fundraise for a wide range of purposes, such as endowments to their corpus, capacity building, subsidise or enhance general operations, improve or purchase infrastructure, buildings or IT, operate grant programs or scholarships, undertake disaster appeals, leverage Back to School vouchers or other charitable activities or projects.